Morgan Smith (rugby league)

-He previously played for the Warrington Wolves in the Super League, and on loan from Warrington at the Rochdale Hornets in the Betfred Championship.
+He previously played for the Warrington Wolves and Wakefield Trinity in the Super League, and on loan from Warrington at the Rochdale Hornets in the Championship.
 Smith has also played for the London Broncos in the Super League and the Championship as well as the York City Knights and Featherstone Rovers in the RFL Championship.

 Background

 Morgan Smith is the grandson of the rugby league footballer; Peter Smith.

 Playing career

 Warrington Wolves

 He has played for the Warrington Wolves in the Super League, and on loan from Warrington for the Rochdale Hornets in the Betfred Championship.
-Smith has also played for the London Broncos in the Betfred Super League and the Championship.
+Smith has also played for the London Broncos in the Super League and the Championship.

 Featherstone Rovers

 On 21 Oct 2021 it was reported that he had signed for Featherstone Rovers in the RFL Championship.

 Wakefield Trinity

-On 7 Oct 2022 it was reported that he had signed for Wakefield Trinity in the Betfred Super League.
+On 7 October 2022 it was reported that he had signed for Wakefield Trinity in the Super League.